Picking a club's greatest ever XI is surely harder than picking a

 Then there's Thierry Henry, or "Mr. Va Va Voom," as he's referred to.

 He has pace, power and the ability to score the spectacular.
-Henry is a wonderful player—he bleeds red and white and is the club's all-time leading scorer.
+Henry is

 "Legend" was a word invited for Henry.